AscendentTCG/FAQ/cards_version_upload/Readme.md

 npm install csv-parse
 ```

-Then edit `package.json` to add this:
+Then edit `package.json` to add this(You can add it under version.):
 ```json
 "type": "module"
 ```